- Location: Connecticut

 The Connecticut Department of Motor Vehicles requires anyone between 16 and 18 years old to complete an approved commercial or school-based driver's education class.
 The teen driver must submit a certificate verifying that he or she completed:

 A teen may also receive home-based training under the following conditions:

 - The trainer must be a parent, grandparent, guardian, or spouse.

 - The trainer must certify that the driver completed at least 40 hours of behind-the-wheel instruction and at least 22 hours of home-based classroom training.

 - The teen must complete an eight-hour course from an approved commercial or secondary school driver education program, with a minimum of four hours of drug and alcohol education.

 Students certified as home-educated must wait 180 days after receiving a permit before a license exam will be approved.
 Students who graduate from an approved commercial or secondary school program only have to wait 120 days.

-Teenagers 18 and older are exempt from the driver education requirement and may be trained by another licensed driver, as long as the trainer is older than 20 years old and has held a valid driver's license for at least four consecutive years.
+Teenagers 18 and older are exempt from the driver education requirement and may be trained by another licensed driver, as long as the trainer is older than 20 years old and has held a valid driver's license for at least 4 consecutive years.
 However, if you've never held a license you must attend an eight-hour safe driving course.

 Finding a state-approved commercial driving school in Connecticut isn't hard.
 The Connecticut DMV keeps an online list of approved driver education schools.
 You can also look on the Internet, in the local phone directory, or ask around.
 One great way to seek out a solid driver education program is to poll friends with older children.
 Ask them which school they used with their kids and how they liked it.